Economy of Malta: Statistics

+Companies

+According to HitHorizons, companies registered in Malta generate €88,255,174,701 in sales per annum.
+The company with the highest sales is ALKAGESTA LTD with €2.075B followed by HC TRADING MALTA LIMITED and ADVAITA TRADE PRIVATE LIMITED with €1.346B and €1.253B in sales respectively.

 Poverty

 Poverty and social exclusion are significant problems in Malta.
-As of 2008, an estimate of15% of Malta's citizens were living below the poverty line, which was slightly better than the EU average of 17% at the time.
+As of 2008, an estimate of 15% of Malta's citizens were living below the poverty line, which was slightly better than the EU average of 17% at the time.
 To address the issue of poverty, on 24 December 2014 Malta addressed poverty in the six branches of social services, health and environment, culture, income and social benefits, education and employment, by unveiling the National Strategic Policy for Poverty Reduction and Social Inclusion; this will stay in effect from 2014 to 2024.
 Under this policy, stakeholders will be involved in the discussion of how to reduce hardships experienced by families living in Malta.

 Unemployment system

 Benefits for unemployment are given out based on contributory and non-contributory schemes.
 Contributory schemes distribute unemployment benefits within 50 weeks of contribution.
 Non-contributory schemes a Social Unemployment Benefit is granted after a means test to the head of a household.
 In order to qualify for unemployment benefits, a person must be able to do work and have registered as unemployed.

 There are three categories to the Malta registrar of unemployment.
 People who have never worked fall into category one.
 Those who quit or were dismissed from their jobs fall into category two.
 Category three is for people who are currently employed but are looking for other job prospects.
 Benefits for unemployment are given for 156 days after which a person may qualify for the means tested unemployment assistance.
 People eligible for unemployment benefits are Maltese citizens who are aged sixteen years or older, people signed up for eligible work-study programs, and citizens outside of Malta who are employed by foreign entities.

 Some scholars have noted that Malta's unemployment system has created a dependency on the benefits provided by the system.
 From 1992 to 2005, there was an increase in the number of recipients of both short-term and long-term benefits.
 Additionally, in 2016, 969 Maltese citizens were cut off the employment register for abusing the system.
 For these reasons, there has been movements from politicians to reduce and reshape the unemployment system.
 After the election of the Labour Party in 2013, the number of people receiving unemployment benefits dropped by 75%.
 This same government introduced the "in-work" benefit which forces more people to work while helping the most poor and desperate.